AnyChart/docs.anychart.com/Stock_Charts/Technical_Indicators/Mathematical_Description.md

 This formula is based on the True Range definition.
 ATR is defined as the greatest of the following:

-- current High less than current Low;
+- current High less than current Low
 - current High less than previous Close (absolute value)
 - current Low less than previous Close (absolute value)